knupel/ROMANESCO-Processing/DOC_31/A_User_guide_31.md

 SLIDER
 --
-select few slider click left + SHIFT
+select few sliders click mouse left + SHIFT

-set
+set range slider
 --
 You can set the min max of the slider by clicking the extremity of the middle line of the slider